 The weight limit of the upper bunk is 200 pounds and the lower bunk and trundle bed each hold up to 250 pounds.
 The maximum mattress height for the upper bunk and trundle is six inches.

-This DHP twin-over-futon bunk bed makes a great choice for a teen’s room where extra seating is desired.
+DHP’s twin-over-futon bunk bed makes a great choice for a teen’s room where extra seating is desired.
 The futon can be used as a couch during the day, and converted into a full-size bed for sleepovers.
 The upper bunk features metal guardrails on all four sides as well as integrated ladders on both ends.
 The frame is metal and has metal slats underneath the upper bunk and the futon frame.
 The maximum weight capacity for the upper bunk is 200 pounds, while the limit for the futon is 600 pounds.
 The futon mattress is not included with this bunk bed.

 This bunk bed also features two USB charging ports that can be plugged into the nearest wall outlet, so kids can charge their devices while they sleep.
-The stacked beds can also be converted into two individual beds.

 FAQs About Bunk Beds